Deciding that you might need a carer for your parent is a big step. Find out about how to face the difficulties and how to wade through the options.

 Taking the first stepIt's a good idea to evaluate exactly what sort of help is right for your parent.
 Think about times when you have struggled and tasks that have caused problems.
 Identify when support is required and how much the family can afford, to get the very most out of the assistance available.
-Consider whether you need regular help in the home, or whether time in a day centre or a period of residential respite help would be beneficial.
+Consider whether you need regular live in care giver in the home, or whether time in a day centre or a period of residential respite help would be beneficial.

 In-home careCaregivers can be hired to come into your parents home and help with anything from cleaning and shopping, to washing and self-care or overnight supervision.
-The support can range from just a few hours to live-in helpers, depending on your requirements and your budget.
+The live in care giver support can range from just a few hours to live-in helpers, depending on your requirements and your budget.

 Home-care could be a great option as your parent would stay in a familiar environment and keep regular routines, see friends and maintain hobbies and interests.